 - Installing & publishing a forms auth app with SSO

-You will install, configure and troubleshoot applications using WS-Federation and SAML protocols.
-And we will conclude with examining the options for sharing apps with users who are external to your organization.
+In this final day, you install, configure and troubleshoot applications using WS-Federation and SAML protocols.
+The masterclass concludes with examining the options for sharing apps with users who are external to your organization.

 - Installing, configuring and troubleshooting a WS-Federation app